Conquest-Reforged/Indev/.github/ISSUE_TEMPLATE/conquest-reforged-bug-report.md

 ---

 **Mod Version & Build Number**
-The specific mod & it's version in question.
+The specific mod & its version in question.
 You can copy-paste the mod jar's filename here.

 **Describe the bug**